 Immediately across the border is the Portuguese town of Valença, which is known for its baroque fortress overlooking the river, bulwarked by polygonal walls and trenches.
 Further on we passed by the town of Barcelos, which has a well-preserved medieval center and bridge.
 Finally the train creaked to a halt in its final destination:

 With around 300,000 inhabitants, Oporto is the second-largest city in Portugal and the urban center of the country’s northern half.
 Its real name in Portuguese is Porto.
 “O” is the Portuguese word for “the,” and “porto” means “port,” so that the name “Oporto” is just “the port” mistakenly transcribed.
-In any case, the name is appropriate, considering that the city’s maritime orientation.
+In any case, the name is appropriate, considering the city’s maritime orientation.
 Situated along the banks of the River Douro, the fishing and shipping industry have been important to the city since Roman times.

 The most beautiful views of the city are to be found along this river, as the banks slope steeply down to the water, and the city follows like tumbling dice.
 Across this divide the two halves of the city are connected with a series of towering bridges.
 Among the newer bridges is the Arrábida Bridge, which had the biggest concrete arch in the world when it opened in 1963 (I don’t know what has surpassed it); and there is the sleekly modern São João railroad bridge, which eschews the arch for a wavy line suspended on two pillars.